MaginnGroup/mosdef_cassandra/docs/source/guides/runners.rst

   mc.run(
     system=system,
-    moves=moves,
+    moveset=moveset,
     run_type="equilibration",
     run_length=1000,
     temperature=300.0,
     **custom_args
   )

-The dictionary-based approach is cleaner when specify a larger number of custom options.
+The dictionary-based approach is easier to read when specifying a larger number of custom options.
 For example:

 .. code-block:: python